 The UK SNS is home to one of the world's largest clusters of offshore wind.
-With 5GW of installed operational capacity, 7.8GW of consented developments and a further 0.9GW in the planning pipeline, there is no better place for offshore wind than the East of England.
+With 5GW of installed operational capacity, and a further 10GW either under construction, consented or in the planning pipeline, there is no better place for offshore wind than the East of England.